-Summary The drop squat is a plyometric bodyweight cardio exercise that targets the quadriceps, gluteus maximus, and calves, with strong engagement of the core and obliques through the reach.
-You jump up, land softly into a squat, reach down and touch the floor, then alternate hands with every rep to stay balanced.
-The combination of jump, absorb, and reach drives your heart rate up fast and trains soft landing mechanics at the same time.
-A 2015 review in the International Journal of Sports Physical Therapy confirms that plyometric exercises improve neuromuscular control, joint position sense, and postural stability (Davies et al., 2015).
-FitCraft's exercise catalog includes 2 drop squat variants.
-Recommended at 3 sets of 15-20 reps or 30-45 second intervals for cardio conditioning.
+Summary The drop squat is a reactive bodyweight plyometric that targets the quadriceps, gluteus maximus, and calves, with strong engagement of the core, obliques, and hip stabilizers through the wide landing.
+You jump from a narrow stance into a shoulder-width squat, absorbing the downward force with your muscles instead of your joints.
+The combination of jump, absorb, and rebound drives your heart rate up fast and trains soft landing mechanics at the same time.
+A 2015 review in the International Journal of Sports Physical Therapy found that plyometric exercises improve neuromuscular control, joint position sense, and postural stability alongside power gains (Davies et al., 2015).
+Scaling ranges from step-out squats for beginners through pause variants and drop-squat-to-jump for advanced trainees, programmed at 3 sets of 15 to 20 reps or 30 to 45 second intervals for cardio conditioning.

 The drop squat looks simple.
-Jump, land in a squat, touch the floor, jump again.
+Jump, land in a squat, rebound, jump again.
 And honestly, it is simple, but the details matter more than most people think.
-Every rep trains three things at once: reactive landing mechanics in your legs, core engagement through the downward reach, and cardiovascular output from the continuous rhythm.
+Every rep trains three things at once: reactive landing mechanics in your legs, core engagement to brace through the absorption, and cardiovascular output from the continuous rhythm.

-Drop squat muscles targeted diagram showing quadriceps, gluteus maximus, and calves as primary movers with hamstrings, adductors, and core as secondary
+Drop squat muscles activated: quadriceps, gluteus maximus, and calves as primary movers, with hamstrings, hip adductors, hip abductors, and core as stabilizers during the wide landing

-Drop squat muscles targeted: quads, glutes, and calves handle the landing, with hamstrings, adductors, and core stabilizing the descent.
+Drop squat muscles targeted: quads, glutes, and calves brake the landing while hamstrings, adductors, abductors, and core stabilize the wide stance.

 How to Do Drop Squats (Step-by-Step)

-Drop squat proper form showing narrow starting stance, feet jumping outward, and controlled landing in a deep squat with upright torso
+Drop squat proper form sequence showing narrow starting stance, feet jumping outward, and a controlled soft landing in a wide squat with upright torso and knees tracking over toes

-Drop squat proper form: start narrow, jump feet wide, land softly in a controlled squat with chest up.
+Drop squat proper form: start narrow, jump feet wide, land softly in a controlled squat with chest up and knees tracking toes.

 Common Mistakes to Avoid